DenCoding2023/Code-Refractory-Challenge/README.md

 MIT license through the use of GITHUB.

 ## Areas that were modified in the Assignment:

-1. In this challenge we modified the HTML to meet the Semati HTML     standard
-2. The goal was to make the accessible to standards
+In this challenge we modified the HTML to meet the Semati HTML standard The goal was to make the accessible to standards
-3. Show how we markdown files
+Show how we markdown files
-4. nclude a readme file.
+Include a readme file.

 ## The structure and descriptive comments were added to the following areas:
 1. The Header